MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 order.
 Unless you know the inter-component dependencies, it is better to stick to this order.
 Also note that before the next component is built, the previous ones need to be installed.
-The section names are the names of the top-level directories in the Mercurial clone.
+The section names are the names of the top-level folders in the Mercurial clone.

 buildtools
 ----------